-The Trump administration clearly wants to dismantle the Affordable Care Act (ACA) and has already weakened some key provisions, such as requiring everyone to have coverage.
-The unknowns around the future of the ACA have created serious concerns among consumers, businesses, and even the insurance industry.
-States that want to move forward with healthcare reform must develop a plan B. Fortunately, New Mexico already has one in the Health Security Plan—a plan that has been thoroughly vetted over the years and is a homegrown solution.
+Uncertainty around the future of the Affordable Care Act has created serious concerns among consumers, businesses, and even the insurance industry.
+There is a strong message coming from Washington, DC, to encourage states to take on the responsibility for providing health care coverage.
+States that want to move forward with healthcare reform must develop new approaches.
+Fortunately, New Mexico already has one in the Health Security Plan—a plan that has been thoroughly vetted over the years and is a homegrown solution.

 Two separate, independent New Mexico studies that were conducted prior to the passage of the ACA—and so did not include the ACA’s premium subsidies, tax credits, and Medicaid expansion dollars—demonstrated that within five years, hundreds of millions, if not billions, of dollars would be saved under such a plan.
 New Mexico can no longer afford not to seriously consider the Health Security Act.

 Under the Health Security Act, New Mexico will set up its own health insurance plan—the Health Security Plan—that will cover almost all New Mexico residents.
 (Federal retirees, active-duty and retired military, and TRICARE recipients will continue with their federal plans.
 The tribes, as sovereign nations, may choose to join the Plan.
 Health plans covered under ERISA have the option of joining the Plan.)

 The Health Security Plan, which is structured like a cooperative—with the vast majority of New Mexicans as members—shifts private insurance to a supplemental role, as traditional Medicare does.
 Plan members have guaranteed access to comprehensive, quality health care coverage, regardless of income level or health or employment status.
 They also have freedom of choice of health care provider—no more networks.